-- International applicants must demonstrate English language proficiency as documented by the TOEFL exam.
-The TOEFL exam is required for any applicants with degrees which are exclusively from non-English speaking programs or whose native language is not English.
+- International applicants must demonstrate English language proficiency as documented by the TOEFL, IELTS, or Duolingo exam.
+One of these is required for any applicants with degrees which are exclusively from non-English speaking programs or whose native language is not English.
 See below for additional information.

-- Grade point average (GPA) of 3.000 or greater on a 4.000 scale for all degrees or academic work in which the applicant was enrolled.
-A weighted average GPA will be calculated for all coursework that was conducted at multiple institutions at the same academic level.
+- Grade point average (GPA) of 2.75 or greater on a 4.0 scale for all degrees or academic work in which the applicant was enrolled.
 If the average GPA you earned from your prior institutions was calculated on a different scale, it will be converted to a 4.0 scale by the Division of Graduate Studies or the Office of Global Education as appropriate during the application process.

 Conditional Admission Requirements

 Applicants who do not meet the minimum university and/or program requirements may petition in rare circumstances, for conditional admission.
 There are two categories of conditional admit – "academic conditional admits", which is determined based on GPA and transcript evaluation, and "language-requirement conditional admits" for applicants who do not meet the English Language Requirement.
-Undergraduate and Graduate GPA is calculated separately on the basis of all coursework at either the undergraduate or graduate level taken at all institutions attended.
-The Department of Geology generally does not make academic conditional admits for cases where the GPA of an applicant's highest degree is below 3.0 on a 4.0 scale, but will evaluate those files on a case by case basis.
-Applicants with a graduate degree GPA above 3.0 on a 4.0 scale, but with an undergraduate GPA below 3.0 on a 4.0 scale may be required to petition for academic conditional admission on a case by case basis.
-The department does not make offers of academic conditional admission for applicants with a GPA below 2.750 on any academic degree.
+The Department of Earth Sciences generally does not make academic conditional admits for cases where the GPA of an applicant's highest degree is below 2.75 on a 4.0 scale, but will evaluate those files on a case-by-case basis.

-Applicants who meet all unconditional admissions requirements with the exception of the university's minimum English language requirement can apply to the University's English as a Second Language (ESL) program at the applicant's expense prior to seeking admission to the Department of Geology.
-Successful completion of appropriate ESL courses at Kent State can be used to document proof of English proficiency, but does not assure subsequent admission to the Department of Geology, which is determined on a competitive basis.
+Applicants who meet all unconditional admissions requirements with the exception of the university's minimum English language requirement can apply to the University's English as a Second Language (ESL) program at the applicant's expense prior to seeking admission to the Department of Earth Sciences.
+Successful completion of appropriate ESL courses at Kent State can be used to document proof of English proficiency, but does not assure subsequent admission to the Department of Earth Sciences, which is determined on a competitive basis.

 Applications for the Fall term can be started anytime after July 1 of the preceding year.
 Because of the length of time necessary to process applications from students with international degrees, applicants with non-US degrees should submit application materials by December 15 of the year preceding their intended year of enrollment.

-To receive full consideration for financial support, all application materials must be submitted to Kent State University in sufficient time for the Division of Graduate Studies to process and forward the applicant's file to the Department of Geology by January 15 for August admission.
+To receive full consideration for financial support, all application materials must be submitted to Kent State University in sufficient time for the Division of Graduate Studies to process and forward the applicant's file to the Department of Earth Sciences by January 15 for August admission.

 All application materials submitted are first evaluated and certified by the Office of Graduate Program Services or the Office of Global Education as appropriate.
-Please do not send any application materials to the Department of Geology as this will slow the processing of your file.
-Your application will not be considered complete and released to the Department of Geology until all application materials are received by the Office of Graduate Program Services or the Office of Global Education.
+Please do not send any application materials to the Department of Earth Sciences as this will slow the processing of your file.
+Your application will not be considered complete and released to the Department of Earth Sciences until all application materials are received by the Office of Graduate Program Services or the Office of Global Education.
 An incomplete application will delay the decision process.
 Begin the application process online at the Online Application System.